 - Take a difficult student aside and speak to them one on one away from the class.
 This way they cannot get the attention from peers that they usually crave.
 Explain that you don’t want to embarrass them in front of the class and ask them if they have any problems they would like to discuss with you.
 Explain that you are unhappy with their behaviour and suggest that they change it now or there will be further consequences.

 Try to connect with these students in a positive way to earn their trust and respect.
-They might not be interested, but at least you tried.
+Ask them their interests, tell them a joke, find something you can relate with them about.
+They might not be interested, but give it your best shot.

 A student is visibly agitated, aggravated or angry.